-The CSB implemented provisions of Governmental Accounting Standards Board Statement Nos.
-87, Leases during the fiscal year ended June 30, 2022.
-Statement No. 87, Leases requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-No restatement of beginning net position was required as a result of this implementation.
-Using the facts and circumstances that existed at the beginning of the year of implementation, the following balances were recognized as of July 1, 2021 related to the lease(s):
+The CSB implemented provisions of Governmental Accounting Standards Board Statement No. 96, Subscription-Based IT Arrangements (SBITAs) during the fiscal year ended June 30, 2023.
+Statement No. 96, SBITAs requires recognition of certain subscription assets and liabilities for certain contracts that convey control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
+No restatement of beginning net position was required as a result of this implementation using the facts and circumstances that existed at the beginning of the year of implementation.
+The following balances were recognized as of July 1, 2022 related to the subscriptions: